 The magical, occult artwork of Max Ernst, a titan of surrealism and occultism who painted portals into alien worlds, dream landscapes and new realities

-Today (April 2) is Max Ernst’s birthday—a master not only of surrealism, but a man who was fascinated by magick and the occult.
+Max Ernst, one of the greatest painters of the 20th century, was a master not only of surrealism, but a man who was fascinated by magick and the occult.
 Ernst’s name isn’t usually brought up in connection to magic, because he has such a high stature in art history, and magic tends to be thought of as a subcultural embarrassment.
 But a magician he was, by study and by trade.

 (1897) First contact with nothingness, when his sister Maria kissed him and her sisters good-bye and died a few hours afterwards.
 Since this event the feeling of nothingness and annihilating powers were predominant in his mind, in his behavior and, later, in his work.

 (1897) First contact with hallucination.
 Measles.
 Fear of death and the annihilating powers.
 A fever-vision provoked by an imitation- mahogany opposite his bed, the grooves of the wood taking respectively the aspect of an eye, a nose, a bird’s head, a menacing nightingale, a spinning top and so on.
 Certainly little Max took pleasure in being afraid of these visions and later delivered himself voluntarily to provoke hallucinations of the same kind in looking obstinately at wood-panels, clouds,wallpapers, unplastered walls and so on to let his “imagination” go.
 When someone would ask him: “What is your favorite occupation?” he regularly answers, “Looking.”